Zamiell/stardew-valley/Min-Max_Guide.md

 * Do more Skull Cavern runs.
 We need to build up as much money as possible for the second batch of Starfruit Seeds.

+### Summer 9

+* Ship enough items to buy the second batch of Starfruit Seeds.

 ### Summer 10

-* Ship as many items as possible.
-(We want as much gold for tomorrow as possible.)
+* Buy the second batch of Starfruit Seeds.
+(We have to buy them today because the Oasis is closed tomorrow for the Luau.)

 ### Summer 11

-* Harvest the Starfruit.
+* Harvest + replant.
-* At 9 AM, go to the Oasis and buy the second batch of Starfruit Seeds.
-* Plant the Starfruit Seeds.
 (The Deluxe Speed-Gro will stay on the tiles, so you should not have to re-apply any.)
-* Do not sell any of the Starfruit - all of it should be going into kegs, even the gold-quality ones.
+* Do not sell any Starfruit - it should be going into kegs, even the gold-quality ones.
 At this point you should be tapping as many [Oak Trees](https://stardewvalleywiki.com/Oak_Tree) as possible and building as many [Kegs](https://stardewvalleywiki.com/Keg) as possible.
 (Buy the necessary wood from Robin when you run out.)
 * To start with, you can fill your house with kegs.
 Later on, it is convenient to buy several [Big Sheds](https://stardewvalleywiki.com/Shed) and place them near the house.
 Alternatively, once you unlock the [Quarry](https://stardewvalleywiki.com/Quarry), you can cover it with flooring and use it to stockpile kegs.
 * At the end of the day, you should get farming level 10.
 Choose the Agriculturist profession.
   * Unfortunately, the benefit from Agriculturist will not affect the crops that were planted today.